i can only be

 Collin Susich is an award winning audio engineer and musician specializing in post production sound.
 Collin’s interest in film has lead him to work on genres ranging from fiction, experimental video art to feature length documentaries.
 In addition to working in post, he is an accomplished sound recordist.
 Collin has been a musician for 16 years and this experience has greatly informed his approach to capturing quality sound.
 He believes that sound is just as crucial as imagery and always strives to create an evocative sound design to bring the audience into the world of the film.
 Collin is a graduate of the Audio Engineering and Recording program at Indigital Institute of Recording Arts and is currently persuing his BA in Music Education.

-Voices in Black and White - Newark, NJ - Date TBA
+Voices in Black and White Film Festival - Newark, NJ - March 30th

-Big Muddy Film Festival - Carbondale, IL - Date TBA
+Big Muddy Film Festival - Carbondale, IL - February 20th

 Women of the Lens Film Festival - London, UK - December 15th